Updated July 11th, 2019

 I like to joke that once you switch to noise cancelling headphones, you can’t go back.

 I’m only half joking with this.
-When you work out of coffee shops and noisy environments, noise-cancelling makes a huge difference.
+When you work out of coffee shops, and noisy environments, noise-cancelling makes a huge difference when you’re workstation popcorning around town.

 If you’re not really convinced If you want to upgrade your headphone game, and jump into the noise-cancelling tier, you’re gonna pay for it – but it’s worth here.